Theodora Taylor

-Theodora Taylor (born 17 March 2009) is a British competitive swimmer who specialises in freestyle and breaststroke events.
-She has represented Great Britain and Wales at multiple international youth and junior competitions, earning medals at the World Aquatics Junior Championships, Commonwealth Youth Games, European Youth Olympic Festival, and European Junior and U23 Championships.
+Theodora Taylor (born 21 February 2009) is a British competitive swimmer who specialises in freestyle and breaststroke events.
+She is a double European champion in relay events for Great Britain.

+Taylor has represented Great Britain and Wales at multiple international youth and junior competitions, earning medals at the World Aquatics Junior Championships, Commonwealth Youth Games, European Youth Olympic Festival, and European Junior Championships.

 Career

 Taylor made her international debut at the 2023 Commonwealth Youth Games in Trinidad and Tobago, where she won five individual medals for Wales.
 Her haul included silver medals in the 50 metre freestyle (25.54) and 100 metre breaststroke (1:10.39), as well as bronze medals in the 50 metre breaststroke (32.60), 200 metre breaststroke (2:32.91), and 200 metre individual medley (2:19.59).
 She also placed fifth in both the 100 metre freestyle and 50 metre butterfly finals, and won a bronze medal with the Wales team in the 4 x 200 m freestyle relay.